AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 This dApp will be backed by 2-3 smart contracts

-1. VehicleTitle - nft representing the ownership of an item on the blockshain, linking to metadata on ipfs, via Pinata sdk
+1. VehicleTitleNft - nft representing the ownership of an item on the blockshain, linking to metadata on ipfs, via Pinata sdk
 2. VehicleMarketPlace = smart contract where users can enter into bids for a vehicle (or, more accurately its nft title).
 Smart contract will hold title and funds in escrow until both seller and buyer approve transaction
 3. VehicleMintOracle - stretch goal.
 NFT titles should only be minted if one doesn't already exist for an existing VIN number.
 For used cars, the owner of the contract must be the existing owner of the vehicle.